 There are plenty of queues in the run-up to Christmas… but there’s only one Kew.

 Christmas at Kew was the OG that started it all; the one that inspired a dozen other winter light trails in London.
-It’s been going for 11 years now, and as you’d imagine, they’ve become pretty good at the whole thing by now.
+It’s been going for 12 years now, and as you’d imagine, they’ve become pretty good at the whole thing by now.

-As of 15th November, they’ll be transforming an entire 2.7km stretch of the botanic parkland that is Kew Gardens into an almost unfeasibly magical, after-hours, mulled-wine toting festive woodland light trail that’s taken over a year to plan.
+As of 13th November, they’ll once more be transforming an entire 2.7km stretch of the botanic parkland that is Kew Gardens into an almost unfeasibly magical, after-hours, mulled-wine toting festive woodland light trail that’s taken over a year to plan.
 This year’s route involves no fewer than a million individual lights, from strings of fairy-lights to giant illuminated flowers; all adorning ancient trees, especially commissioned installations, and Kew’s iconic buildings.

 Amongst brand new installations you’ll see all the returning Christmas at Kew favourites, including the flickering fire sculpture garden; the famous cathedral-inspired tunnel of light; and a windswept cascade of floating poppies.
 It’ll all lead you to the grand finale at Kew’s own stunning Palm House, a sweeping, 19th century wrought-iron and glass palace that houses the more tropical plants of the collection.
 They’ll be swathing the entire building in kaleidoscopic projections, while a musical fountain and laser beam show plays out on the lake in front.